This quick and easy camp stove fish curry is an Indian-inspired camping dinner! Prepare this sardine curry on a camp stove in less than 30 minutes.

 Goan Fish Curry As A Camping Dinner

 This recipe is written for camp stove cooking.
-I use a two burner Coleman stove with a propane tank.
+I use a Coleman 2-burner propane stove.

 Other kitchen equipment that you might want (like a pot and pan) is listed in the recipe to help you plan and pack.

-Can I Cook This in my RV or Home Kitchen Instead?
+Can I Cook This Camp Stove Fish Curry in My RV or Home Kitchen Instead?

 Can I Cook this Over a Campfire?